Hanmb17/CI_MS1_CATTERY/README.md

 On testing the site on my mobile, I noticed the on-hover effect was happening when the Nav Menu was expanded.
 I looked at ways to prevent this, but overall I felt this animation added nothing to the website, so I removed it.

+3. On testing the site on a Google Pixel 7, I noticed when pressing back to return to a previous page the Hamburger menu, which had transformed, was not re-setting like on other devices.

+I decided the best fix was to remove the checkbox, which I was using to create the transformation - as I felt this was likely causing the problem.
+I then changed the css to respond to an aria-expanded = true and false.
+On re-testing, this has fixed the issue and has not created any bugs on the other devices.

+4. When I tested the carousel, I noticed the transition worked well for only two break points but struggled when I added a third.

+As I did not want to compromise on the number of cards displayed for each breakpoint, I decided to remove the transitions after trying to fix and adjust them.

 ## Deployment
 The website was deployed using GitHub Pages by following these steps: